 Lanzarote is a festive island, much like the other specks of land that make up the Canary Island chain.
 Almost every month there is something to enjoy on the streets, parks, and community centers.
-The biggest event is by far Carnaval, one of the most renowned outside of Rio de Janeiro.
+The biggest Lanzarote holiday by far is Carnaval, one of the most renowned outside of Rio de Janeiro.
 In November, the Lanzarote Marathon attracts thousands of visitors to the island, making it the center of athletic prowess.

 Three Wise Men Festival